-On November 21, 2018, Thailand introduced a new transfer pricing law which was effective for fiscal year commencing on January 1, 2019.
+On 21 November 2018, Thailand introduced a new transfer pricing law effective for fiscal year commencing on 1 January 2019.
 Thereafter, the TRD amended and revised the Thai Revenue Code by enacting Royal Decree No. 47 ("RD47").
 Under RD47, Companies established pursuant to Thai law are subject to TP documentation rules if they have an annual turnover of at least THB 200 million (USD 6 million).

-The key principle of the new law is that all transfer prices between associated enterprises must comply with the arm's length principle (i.e., be based on Arm's Length Prices ("ALP")) upon a transfer of physical goods and intangible property or supply of services between related parties or associated enterprises located within Thailand or overseas.
-Associated enterprises must set transfer prices for any inter-company transactions as if they were unrelated entities and reflect values that would apply in comparable uncontrolled transactions and thereby reflecting market forces.
+The key principle of the new law is that all transfer prices between related parties must comply with the arm's length principle ("ALP").
+Related parties must set transfer prices for any inter-company transactions as if they were independent parties.